Bolton administrator remains hopeful as takeover talks continue

 "The future of Bolton Wanderers is still in doubt but I have to believe there can be a positive outcome before today's 5pm deadline set by the EFL."

-Bolton started the season on minus 12 points after being placed in administration before the start of the season.
+Bolton started the season on -12 points after being placed in administration before the start of the season.

 Bolton also lost large numbers of senior players and fielded the club's youngest-ever side this season against Coventry.